Beyond the Warmth of Home

 Vodka.
 She needed a drink.

-She made her way over to the control chair and collapsed into it; snatching the clear plastic bottle from under the control desk she tore the neck free with her fangs in single-minded need.
+She made her way over to the control chair and collapsed into it; snatching the clear plastic bottle from under the control desk she tore the neck free with her fangs with single-minded need.
 Thrusting the shredded channel down her throat she gulped greedily at the painful comfort.
 The heady burn warming her stomach.

 After almost a minute the last dregs slipped easily down her throat and she slammed the empty husk onto the desk.
 She settled back, letting a heartfelt sigh slip from her lips as the tension left her knotted muscles.
-Ain sat, waiting, as her thoughts started to slow and dim, keeping the wolf at the door.
+Ain sat, waiting, as her thought started to slow and dim, keeping the wolf at the door.